lizmat/ParaSeq/README.md

 The [`.categorize`](https://docs.raku.org/type/List#routine_categorize) method returns a `Hash` with the expected categorization.

-Status: since this method is producing a Hash, putting together the `Hash` results of each batch in a correct manner, would be very complicated.
+Status: since the `.categorize` method produces a Hash, putting together the `Hash` results of each batch in a correct manner, would be very complicated and potentially CPU intensive.
 Therefore, **no** specific hypering logic has been added for this method at this point.

 classify
 --------

 The [`.classify`](https://docs.raku.org/type/List#routine_classify) method returns a `Hash` with the expected classification.

+Status: since the `.classify` method produces a Hash, putting together the `Hash` results of each batch in a correct manner, would be very complicated and potentially CPU intensive.
+Therefore, **no** specific hypering logic has been added for this method at this point.

 elems
 -----